-r Operations Improvement Project (OIP) Enter a simple title for this OIP Title: THC.
-Example: Incremental improvement to B2C invoicing process Use 3 to 5 sentences to describe where this OIP will be focused.
-This can include a statement of what problem has been observed, and also what the OIP may $not^$ be focused on.
-Description Example: We've noticed that there is a growing backlog of unsent B2C invoices for jobs completed of focus: This OIP will be focused on understanding why this is occurring and take actions to address these causes (such as updates to the process, new training for individuals involved in the process, or adjustments to systems).
+Charter for Operations Improvement Project (OIP) Enter a simple title for this OIP Title: F I I POC' '' Example: Incremental improvement to B2C invoicing process Use 3 to 5 sentences to describe where this OIP will be focused.
+This can include a statement of what problem has been observed, and also what the OIP may not be focused on. , man production rate of the control Description Example: We've noticed that there is a growing backlog of unsent B2C invoices for jobs completed. of focus: This OIP will be focused on understanding why this is occurring and take actions to address these causes (such as updates to the process, new training for individuals involved in the process, or adjustments to systems).
 This OIP will avoid a specific focus on B2B invoicing, but there may be outcomes of this OIP that also result in improvements to those processes.
 Ideally, this should be a tangible, measurable result that shows how this OIP had an impact on the organization.
 It's also OK to phrase this in a way that references other deliverables, or phrase it in a more qualitative fashion.
-In fact, I encourage you to add a bit of how it will "feel" for the organization and team to successfully address this issue - using the inspiration of a good future feeling can help When we'll with overall motivation =) know we're Example: We'll know we're successful when a majority of our B2C invoices (<90%) are sent within 5 successful: days of the job being completed.
-We will also be producing at least one short guide that can be used by anyone involved in the invoicing process to ensure B2C invoices are sent promptly and accurately We'll also know we're successful when B2C invoicing is no longer a "stressor," is no longer something that we are concerned about during our weekly management meetings and is something that can be cause for celebration.
+In fact, I encourage you to add a bit of how it will "feel" for the organization and team to successfully address this issue - using the inspiration of a good future feeling can help When we'll with overall motivation =) know , we're Example: We'll know we're successful when a majority of our B2C invoices (<90%) are sent within successful: 5 days of the job being completed.
+We will also be producing at least one short guide that can be used by anyone involved in the invoicing process to ensure B2C invoices are sent promptly and accurately.
+We'll also know we're successful when B2C invoicing is no longer a "stressor," is no longer something that we are concerned about during our weekly management meetings and is something that can be cause for celebration.
 Include 3 to 7 milestones that will guide the team's efforts.
 This doesn't have to be at the detail of a project plan, but it should include enough information so that someone who picks this up can quickly understand what you're doing and where your efforts will be focused over time.
-Fuerentes Example: Timeline: Feb 15, 2022: Target date to complete analysis of the root causes for why B2C invoices are getting "stuck."
-Mar 1, 2022: Target date to have 3 ways that we can address the root causes that we expect car produce results.
+1, Example: Timeline: Feb 15, 2022: Target date to complete analysis of the root causes for why B2C invoices are getting i iiiieiiiie. "stuck."
+Mar 1, 2022: Target date to have 3 ways that we can address the root causes that we expect can produce results.
 Mar 17, 2022: OIP completed, along with short guide produced that can be used by anyone involved in the process to ensure B2C invoices are sent promptly and accurately.
 Include a list of individuals who will need to be involved in this OIP in some form.
-If possible, include Doorlo a short description of what their role will be.
-People involved in Julia: Leader for this OIP this OIP: Marco: Involved in the day-to-day monitoring of B2C invoices, so will be included in discussions or what can be done to improve the process. what can be done to improve the process.
+If possible, include People a short description of what their role will be. involved in Julia: Leader for this OIP this OIP: Marco: Involved in the day-to-day monitoring of B2C invoices, so will be included in discussions on Key Stakeholder what can be done to improve the process.
+Signatures: An important step in completing a charter, the act of signing something signals commitment